Abraham Saba: Works

 According to Chida, who read the anecdote in a work entitled Divrei Yosef, Abraham in journeying from Fez to Verona became sick on the ship in mid-ocean during a great storm.
 The captain, unable to control the ship, had given up all hope, and implored Rabbi Abraham to pray for divine assistance.
 Abraham stipulated that in case of his death his body should be delivered to the Jewish community of Verona, and then prayed for the safety of the vessel.
 His prayer was heard, the storm abated, and the ship went safely on.
 Two days later Abraham died, and the captain, keeping his promise, brought the body to Verona, where it was buried with great honors.

-Abraham Saba is not to be confounded with R. Abraham Saba of Adrianpolou, who is mentioned in the responsa of R. Elijah Mizraḥi, No. 52.
+Abraham Saba is not to be confounded with Abraham Saba of Adrianpolou, who is mentioned in the responsa of Elijah Mizraḥi, No. 52.